-OUT has since 2001 been running a number of postgraduate courses leading to the award of Postgraduate Diplomas, Masters and PhD degrees.
+OUT has since 2001 been running a number of postgraduate courses leading to the award of Postgraduate Diplomas, Masters and Ph.D degrees.
 Table 7 presents the admission of postgraduate students by programme with special focus on the gender aspects.
 It can be seen from Table 7 that the enrolment of postgraduate students has consistently been rising since the year 2001 up to 2007 before dropping abruptly in the year 2008.
 Then the enrolment started to rise again from the academic year 2008/09 to 2010/11 before dropping again by 180 students in 2011/12.
 The drop is speculated to have been associated with introduction of compulsory oral presentation of dissertations and theses meant to check quality and ownership as well as introduction of plagiarism checks.
-The academic year, 2012/13 has witnessed the largest number of admitted postgraduate programmes in 2001.
+The academic year, 2012/13 has witnessed the largest number of admitted postgraduate students since the Open University of Tanzania started to run the Postgraduate programmes in 2001.
 This was due to the introduction of a number of new postgraduate programmes in specific areas and also enhanced promotion of programmes both within and outside Tanzania